larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 spectacular guy, and so forth anyway.
 Anyway, he.
 (60:01)
 He was the Co.
-Designer of this PDP 6.
+Designer of this PDP-6.
 The engineers in those days that they had sort of a senior one and a junior two guys worked as a team.
-So on the PDP 6 Gordon
+So on the PDP-6 Gordon
 Bell was a senior engineer.
 Alan Kotok was a junior engineer.
 Alan Kotok had had graduated at MIT.